 2017 Super Bowl livestream with Hotspot Shield

-Hotspot Shield is a content unblocking VPN that lets you bypass Internet restrictions so you can enjoy your favorite online content anytime, anywhere.
+Hotspot Shield is a content access VPN that lets you bypass Internet restrictions so you can enjoy your favorite online content anytime, anywhere.
 Hotspot Shield does this by temporarily replacing your real IP address with one from a different location, allowing you to access all content accessible to that location.

 To access the 2017 Super Bowl Livestream using Hotspot Shield, follow these simple steps: